Four Flies on Grey Velvet Blu-ray Movie

 • Alternate Credits - alternate opening and closing credits.
 Music only.
 (5 min, 1080p).

-• The Art of Murder: Luigi Cozzi Interview - in this interview, assistant director Luigi Cozzi talks about his passion for cinema and discusses Four Flies on Grey Velvet and Dario Argento's legacy.
+• The Art of Murder - in this archival program, writer and assistant director Luigi Cozzi discusses the early stages of his career in the Italian film industry, his passion for cinema, involvement with Four Flies on Grey Velvet, and Dario Argento's legacy.
 There are short comments by Italian director Sergio Martino as well.
-In Italian, with imposed English subtitles.
-(42 min, 1080p).
+In Italian, with English subtitles.
+(42 min).

 Four Flies on Grey Velvet Blu-ray Movie, Overall Score and Recommendation 3.5 of 5

-Dario Argento's Four Flies on Grey Velvet has quite the reputation, at least some of which has to do with the fact that the film was so difficult to see for a number of year.
-To be honest, my interest in it has always been linked to the presence of Mimsy Farmer, whose European films I have been trying to collect since the VHS days.
-It is not a bad film, but it is certainly not the lost masterpiece some of the Italian director's fans have argued.
-Despite the few issues addressed in our review, Shameless Screen Entertainment's presentation of the film is pleasing.
+Dario Argento's Four Flies on Grey Velvet has quite the reputation, at least some of which has to do with the fact that the film was so difficult to see for a number of years.
+To be honest, my interest in it has always had everything to do with Mimsy Farmer, whose European films I have been trying to collect since the VHS days.
+It is not a bad film, but it is certainly not the lost masterpiece some of the Italian director's fans have described.
+Despite the few issues addressed in our review, Shameless Entertainment's presentation of the film is pleasing.
 RECOMMENDED.

 Similar titles